lgrozinger/rdfscript/README.md

 A test suite using the Python3 `unittest` package is under the `test/` directory.

 Run the tests from the project root using `python -m unittest`

+## Acknowledgements

+The concept, design and implementation draws heavily on work from Matt Pocock on [ShortBOL](https://github.com/drdozer/shortbol).
+Many thanks to Matt